 3. If an appeal is granted the decision and/or sanctions may be upheld, amended (increased or decreased), or over turned.

-A. Any question of interpretation or application of the Student Code shall be referred to the Dean of Students or his or her designee for final determination.
+A. Any question of interpretation or application of the Student Code shall be referred to the Managing Director for Student Affairs or their designee for final determination.

-B. The Student Code of Conduct will be reviewed every year under the direction of the Dean of Students Office.
+B. The Student Code of Conduct will be reviewed every year under the direction of the Managing Director for Student Affairs.
 The Student Code of Conduct is subject to change due to federal mandate, legislation, or recommended best practice in higher education.

 Harassment (including Sexual Harassment)